2017 10

 Leoville Las Cases' offices and cellars are located on the left side of "Route des Chateaux" after you pass the village of St. Julien on your way to Pauillac.
 In the same complex of buildings, but on the right, you see the offices of Léoville Poyferré.
 Longer down the road on the right, there's a big sign over the big wall with Leoville Las Cases "written" on it.
 Behind this wall, you have the vineyard of Leoville Las Cases.

 Leoville Las Cases has a 98-hectare vineyard, planted with 66% Cabernet Sauvignon, 24% Merlot, 9% Cabernet Franc, and 1% Petit Verdot.
-The soil here is primarily composed of gravel, with some areas mixed with sand on a clay or sandy clay bed.
+The soil here is primarily gravel, with some areas mixed with sand on a clay or sandy clay base.
 Due to the nearby Gironde river, frost is a very rare guest here.
 This extremely advantageous location creates an excellent microclimate.

 Leoville-Las-Cases is a powerful and tightly structured wine with remarkable complexity and length.
-It often gives 1.
-Growths in Bordeaux run for its money.
+It often gives Bordeaux growths a run for their money.

-I have a gap in my tasting notes for the vintages from 2022 to 2024 because I haven't had the chance to visit the property in the past five years.
-I plan to catch up on this during my next visit to Bordeaux in late autumn 2025.
+I have a gap in my tasting notes for the vintages 2022 and 2023 because I haven't had the chance to visit the property in recent years.

 ------